magento/knowledge-base/src/support-tools/managed-alerts-for-adobe-commerce/managed-alerts-on-magento-commerce-redis-memory-warning-alert.md

 * Launch additional marketing campaigns which may bring additional pageviews to your site.
 * Run indexers or additional crons which may cause additional stress on CPU or disk.
-* Do any major administrative tasks (i.e., major action in the Commerce Admin such as data imports / exports, flushing media, saving categories with a great number of assigned products, and mass updates).
+* Do any major administrative tasks (i.e., major action in the Commerce Admin such as data imports/exports, flushing media, saving categories with a great number of assigned products, and mass updates).
 * Clear your cache.

 ## Solution